 - lassitude—also known as “MS fatigue”

-Bladder and bowel dysfunction can be an ongoing or intermittent problem in MS. Bladder frequency, waking up at night to void, and bladder accidents can be symptoms of this problem.
+Bladder and bowel dysfunction can be ongoing or intermittent problems in MS. Bladder frequency, waking up at night to void, and bladder accidents can be symptoms of this problem.
 Bowel dysfunction can result in constipation, bowel urgency, loss of control, and irregular bowel habits.
-Both problems should be discussed with the MS clinician and can be managed effectively.
-There are tests that can be performed to determine the source of the problem and there are medications and dietary changes that may improve function.
-The goal is to promote function without complications and to sustain a desired quality of life.

-MS spasticity can affect a person’s mobility and comfort.
+MS spasticity can affect your mobility and comfort.
 Spasticity can be defined as spasms or stiffness and may involve pain and discomfort.
-Regular exercise and stretching can reduce stiffness and improve function but the addition of medications may also be necessary.

-Both clinical depression and a similar less severe emotional distress are common in people with MS. About 50% experience depression at some time during their illness.
-Referrals for counseling or psychiatric therapy along with medications would be appropriate for this challenging symptom.
+Both clinical depression and a similar, less severe emotional distress are common in people with MS. About